-Microlearning is a lot like how it sounds … small bits of training to help your learners digest your online course material.
+Microlearning is a lot like how it sounds … small pieces of training to help your learners digest your online course material.

 The idea of watching an hour long video can be daunting and keep your learners from ever pressing the play button.
-In a world where everyone's busy trying to do 5 things at once, watching a bite-sized video is a much more enjoyable idea and something most everyone has time for.
+In a world where everyone's busy trying to do 5 things at once and short attention spans are the norm, watching a bite-sized video is a much more enjoyable idea and something most everyone has time for.

-In addition to just being bite-sized, micro learning disseminates the right set of information to learners while allowing them to meet a specific objective.
+In addition to just being bite-sized, the microlearning experience disseminates the right set of information to learners while allowing them to meet a specific learning outcome.
 It focuses on dividing large content and repackaging it into smaller units which can be taught within a relatively short time.

 As a general example, I don't have time to watch a 5 hour video series on how to cook, but I do have time to watch a 5 minute video showing me how to make lasagna.
 This makes a lot of sense especially if I have to make dinner for an upcoming occasion.
 Learning how to cook is just too broad of a topic.
 A lot of your customers might feel the same, no matter what market you serve.

 Since the introduction of the concept of microlearning, it's been touted as the next hot thing and the preferred model of delivering online training.
 Despite its fame and preference, microlearning is still shrouded in various myths.
 Here are some of the most notable microlearning myths …

 Microlearning is only about delivering content within a short time.

 Microlearning particularly focuses on delivering short bursts of information to learners.
 However, a common myth is that any content delivered in small learning units is microlearning.
 That's not always the truth.
 To illustrate that, let's take my “how to cook” example from earlier.